IntelliTect/Coalesce/docs/topics/security.md

 Data Sources are used when fetching results for `/get`, `/list`, and `/count` endpoints, and when fetching the target of a `/save` or `/delete`, and when fetching the invocation target of an [Instance Method](/modeling/model-components/methods.md#instance-methods).

 By default, your entities will be fetched using the [Standard Data Source](/modeling/model-components/data-sources.md#standard-data-source), but you can declare a custom default data source for each of your entities to override this default functionality.
+The default functionality here includes the [default loading behavior](/modeling/model-components/data-sources.md#default-loading-behavior), a feature where the Standard Data Source automatically loads all the immediate relationships of requested objects.
+This can be suppressed by overriding the `GetQuery` method on your custom data source and not calling the base method, or by placing `[Read(NoAutoInclude = true)]` on classes or navigation properties that you do not want automatically included.

 For most use cases, all your security rules will be implemented in the [GetQuery/GetQueryAsync](/modeling/model-components/data-sources.md#member-getquery) method.
 This is the most foundational method of the data source that all other functions in the data source build upon.
 Any predicates applied to the query of a type's default data source will affect all of the type's generated API endpoints (except for static custom methods).